 Popular Web sites like Twitter, Blogger, and Epinions allow their users to vent opinions on just about anything through an ever-increasing amount of short messages, blog posts, or reviews.
 Automated sentiment analysis techniques can extract traces of people's sentiment - i.e., people's attitude towards certain topics - from such texts [6].
-This can yield competitive advantages for businesses [2], as one fifth of all tweets [10] and one third of all blog posts [16] discuss products or brands.
-Thus, identifying people's opinions on such topics [11], or identifying the pros and cons of specific products [12] are promising applications for sentiment analysis tools.
+This can yield competitive advantages for businesses [2], as one fifth of all tweets [10] and one third of all blog posts [15] discuss products or brands.
+Other potential applications for sentiment analysis tools lie in identifying the pros and cons of products [11] and analyzing the political domain [16].